arunkm89new/customer-churn-prediction-ml/README.md

 This is a balanced, defensible decision.

+The final model achieved a ROC-AUC score of 0.84, indicating strong ability to distinguish between churners and non-churners across different decision thresholds.
+This demonstrates robust model performance despite class imbalance.

 ## Conclusion

 This project addressed customer churn prediction as a supervised binary classification problem using logistic regression.